Forex Basics

 What is the Structure of the Market?

-Market is the largest financial market in the world that trades $7.2 trillion every day.
+Market is the largest financial trading market in the world that trades $7.2 trillion every day.
 Forex is also the most liquid market in the world, meaning that a trader can place a trade in the market at any time of the day or night because there are always other traders willing to exchange their currency.
-Forex is open 24 hours a day and it opens on Sunday at 5 PM EST to 5PM EST on Friday.
+FX is open 24 hrs a day and it opens on Sunday at 5 PM EST to 5PM EST on Friday.

-All trades in the market are based on contracts which are agreements between the traders and these contracts are settled using cash.
+All trades in the market are based on contracts, which are agreements made between traders, and these contracts use money to settle.

 Trading Currency Pairs in the Market

-The market is a place where one currency is exchange for another so as to facilitate international trade.
+The market serves as a platform where one currency is exchanged for another to facilitate international trade.

-Because forex trading is the exchange of one currency for another, currencies are therefore traded in pairs of two, for example the EURO is traded against the US Dollar using the currency pair EURUSD.
+Given that forex trading involves the exchange of one currency for another, currencies are inherently traded in sets of two, for example, the Euro is exchanged against the US Dollar via the EURUSD forex currency pair.

 Most Traded Currency Pairs in Forex